jbowers85/1-Retrieving_Data/README.md

 # Retrieving Data

-This repository is meant to provide examples of different methods of retrieving data from various sources in R
+This repository is meant to provide examples of different methods of retrieving data from various sources in R.

 ## Getting Started